 The Piano Works, Farringdon and West End

-Why: The Piano Works promises a jam-packed schedule of fun at its two locations (Farringdon and the West End), where you can expect to be wowed by live musicians, pianists, and bands.
-Each night is themed and the cocktail lists are based off the top ten songs requested by the audience, making for a vibrant atmosphere, frenetic with energy.
+Why: The Piano Works promises a jam-packed schedule of fun at its two locations, where you can expect to be wowed by live musicians, pianists, and bands.
+Each night is themed and the cocktail lists are based on the top ten songs requested by the audience, making for a vibrant atmosphere, frenetic with energy.
 The food menu, offering Buddha bowls and stacks of ribs, will keep you properly nourished as the night goes on.

 Where: 113-117 Farringdon Road, ECR1 3BX; 47 Whitcomb Street, WC2H 7DH

 Book now: The Piano Works Farringdon, The Piano Works West End

 Gremio de Brixton, Brixton

 Why: Gremio de Brixton is ideal for punters looking for some casual entertainment to go with their food.
 This buzzy tapas eatery serves up some traditional Spanish bar vibes, replete with local bands and DJs showing off their best beats.
 The décor is rustic and charming, and the Iberian sharing plates are thoughtfully put together and pair nicely with a cold beer or red wine.

 Where: The Crypt, St Matthews Church, SW2 1JF

 Book now: Gremio de Brixton